bencoleman24/Music-Recommendation-Website/README.md

 * Frontend: HTML, CSS, and JavaScript
 * Backend: Python (Flask, Pandas, Scikit-Learn, Tensorflow, Spotipy)

+__Recommendation Limitations__:

+The training data for the reccomendation models is relativley small (~350k rows) compared to what an extensive spotify dataset with every song would look like.
+This limits the potential of the models because it makes it difficult to add quality assurance filters like a minimum view count.
+Occasionally songs that are irrelevant or of low quality will be reccomended.

 __Future Enhancements__:

-* External hosting/scalability for 24/7 accessibility.
+* ~~External hosting for 24/7 accessibility.~~
+* ~~Integrate backend of user feedback~~, add detailed analytics with feedback data.
+* Replace the training dataset with one that is larger and more feature dense.
 * Integrate more advanced recommendation algorithms and add improvements to existing models.
-* ~~Integrate backend of user feedback~~, add detailed analytics with feedback data.
 * Further enhance design/aesthetics of website.